arcadeangel/coinop4charity/journal.md

 Licensing other people’s cabinets is a polite way to spend a year standing still.

 You write the emails.
 You wait.
-You get a packet that was written for a rec room, not a Boys and Girls Club.
+You get a packet that was written for a rec room, not a youth center.
 You ask if public free-play is allowed.
 You get silence, or a “home use only,” or a maybe that never becomes a yes.
 Meanwhile the room is empty and the kids are already on their phones.

 I am done pretending that chasing someone else’s logo is the mature path.